We’ll be adding more information soon, but to get you started in your college and career prep during your Junior Year, check out this tool:

 - Ask your parents for your Social Security number (required on many college applications).
 If you were never issued a Social Security number, contact the closest Social Security office as soon as possible to obtain a number.

-- Meet with Mrs. W and your guidance counselor to discuss your preliminary list of colleges.
+- Meet with Mrs. Cameron and your guidance counselor to discuss your preliminary list of colleges.
 Discuss whether your initial list of colleges meets your needs and interests (academic program, location, size, campus culture, cost, etc.) and whether you are considering colleges where you are likely to be admitted.
 You should be optimistic and realistic when applying to colleges.

 - Register for the SAT and/or ACT Tests in May or June.
 Prepare by signing up for a prep course, using computer software, or doing the SAT/ACT practice tests available in the counseling office or at bookstores.
 But don’t spend so much time trying to improve standardized test scores that grades and co-curricular involvement suffer.